jamcajulao/100-Days-of-Code-Python-Bootcamp/README.md

 ## Intermediate+

+### Day 34: Quizzler App

+A UI Trivia Quiz Application using an API from Open Trivia Database to generate a random set of questions everytime the app is run.

+- Update: Added functionality for selecting the difficulty and category of questions before the quiz.

+---

 ### Day 35: Rain Alert

 Checks the weather forecast for the day if it is going to rain